bioinformaticsdotca/HT-Biology_2017/HtSeq/module2_lab.md

 # CBW HT-seq Module 2 - IGV lab

-This lab was created by Sorana Morrissy,then modified by Florence Cavalli
+This lab was created by Sorana Morrissy, then modified by Florence Cavalli

 ## Introduction